 (c) Where NonEnglishQualifier_value and INSDQualifier_value are both present for a single qualifier, the information contained in the two elements must be equivalent.
 One of the following conditions must be true: NonEnglishQualifier_value contains a translation of the value of INSDQualifier_value; or, INSDQualifier_value contains a translation of the value of NonEnglishQualifier_value; or, both elements contain a translation of the qualifier value from the language specified in the originalFreeTextLanguageCode attribute (see paragraph 43).

-(d) For language-dependent qualifiers, the INSDQualifier element may include an optional attribute id.
+(d) For qualifiers with a language-dependent free text value,the INSDQualifier element may include an optional attribute id.
 The value of this attribute must be in the format "q" followed by a positive integer, e.g. "q23", and must be unique to one INSDQualifier element, i.e. the attribute value must only be used once in a sequence listing file.